 Duties and Responsibilities of this Level

-Perform complex specialized tasks associated with the operation of CT scanners and related equipment in accordance with prescribed radiation safety procedures.
-Position patients for CT scans using immobilization and protective equipment as necessary.
+Perform complex specialized tasks associated with the operation of CT scanners, power injectors, and related equipment in accordance with prescribed radiation safety procedures.
+Position patients for CT scans using patient positioning devices and protective equipment as necessary.

 Assist radiologist with imaging procedures, starting IV's, and injecting contrast, if applicable.